RianSSpillane/CSU33012_BiographySoftwareEngineer/README.md

 This repository contains my submission for the Software Engineer Biography task in CSU33012.

-I have written a 4 page biography on <Grace Murray Hopper> who was a pioneer in the field on Software Engineering.
+I have written a 4 page biography on <b>Grace Murray Hopper</b> who was a pioneer in the field on Software Engineering.

 If you have any questions/concerns, please contact me at : 'spillari@tcd.ie'